Sony HT-SF150 2-channel soundbar review

 While it would be folly to suggest that it replaces a 5.1 surround sound set-up, it does sound close.
 Movies have an added depth that you didn’t know was missing before.

 Some user might find the lack of an AUX mini-jack input off-putting especially if their TV doesn’t have an optical out.
 Of course, you still have the HDMI input, regardless of whether your TV is ARC compatible or not.

 In addition to having a side mounting AUX input, we’d like the USB port on the side as well.
 When wall-mounted, connecting or changing cables becomes difficult and so using the USB port it’s not ideal.

 Sony is well known for its iconic remote design, this is no different.
 However, there are more options on the remote then you’ll need and we’re likely to hide it in a cupboard and use the controls on up.

-The Sony HT-SF150 2ch Single Soundbar (buy from Amazon for £88.19) proves that Sony is still at the forefront of consumer electronics.
+The Sony HT-SF150 2ch Single Soundbar proves that the brand is still at the forefront of consumer electronics.